rcornwell/sims/SEL32/README.md

 # SEL32 Development Simulator

 This is a working copy of a simulator for the SEL Concept/32 computer.
-The current test version is for the SEL 32/27, 32/67, 32/77, 32/87 and
+The current test version is for the SEL 32/27, 32/67, 32/77, 32/87,
-32/97 computers.
-Initial support is provided for the V6 and V9 cpus.
+32/97, V6, and V9 computers.
+All of the processors except for the 32/77 can run Gould diags.
 Support for 32/55 computers may be added in the future.

 # SEL Concept/32

 This simulator is running a test version of MPX-32 1.5F.
 It is capable of creating a disk image of the O/S from a SDT tape.
 The disk image can be booted, initialized, and run many of the MPX utilities; including OPCOM & TSM.
 Eight terminals can be used to access TSM via Telnet port 4747.
-Initial support has been added for excess 64 floating point arithmetic.
-More testing is still required.
+The sumulator has support for excess 64 floating point arithmetic.
 The sim32disk.gz can be uncompressed and booted with the sel32.27.sim32.disk.ini initialization file.
-The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to install to disk from tape.
+The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to do a sdt install to disk from tape.

 Available tap tools:
 taptools.tgz - set of tools to work with .tap formatted tapes.
 Also tools